top of page

 • Shower with Hibiclens 4% (aka chlorhexidine gluconate) starting 1-3 days prior to surgery.
 Avoid the head and face.

-• If allergic, use Dial or lever soap.
+• If allergic, use an alternative antimicrobial soap.

 • Bowel Prep: one bottle of magnesium citrate (8-10 ounces); start at 10am the day before surgery.